 Q: Will I have better job prospects as a nurse anesthetist or anesthesiologist?

-Q: Are nurse anesthetists medical doctors?
+Q: Are anesthetists medical doctors?

 Q: Does it take longer to become an anesthesiologist or nurse anesthetist?